ParadigmFoundation/zaidan-dealer-specification/README.md

 -   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/rfc/rfc2119.txt).
 -   The word "implementation" is used to refer to any system that implements or provides the Dealer JSONRPC.
 -   In accordance with the JSONRPC 2.0 spec, JSON types (String, Number, Object, and Array) are capitalized to differentiate between usage of the word and the JSON type.
--   The syntax "Array\<T>" is used to indicate an Array of type T (for JSON values) or an Array of schema T.
+-   The syntax "Array\<T>" is used to indicate an Array of type T (for JSON values) or an Array of schema T (for custom schemas defined in this document).
+-   The term "dealer" refers to an entity operating a system that implements the Dealer JSONRPC specified in this document.

 ## Contents